xraypy/xraylarch/doc/installation.rst

 MacOS Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For Mac OS, download the `Larch for MacOSX`_ package installer above and click
+For MacOS, download the `Larch for MacOSX`_ package installer above and click
 it to install Larch.
 There are two important notes:

 .. note::